Our passion is to facilitate improvement in the well-being of young people.

 We use research-based strategies that facilitate positive gains across cognitive, emotional, social and behavioural domains.
 We encourage parental involvement as requested.
 Our focus is to help clients and those around them to develop greater capacity in being able to help themselves.
 You could say our job is to “help without getting in the way”.

 We have considerable experience and understanding across a range of educational settings, knowing first-hand the sorts of challenges that sometimes pop up in these contexts.
-We can assist with ideas and strategies for behavioural, social or emotional concerns, learning issues and assessments, diagnostic assessments and questions relating to both assessment and diagnosis.
-We can also provide individualised therapy for clients who have a specific diagnosis.
+We can assist with ideas and strategies for behavioural, social or emotional concerns, learning issues and assessments, and questions relating to both assessments and diagnosis.

 Peter has many years experience supporting children, adolescents and families across Brisbane and rural Queensland.
 Before practicing Psychology, Peter’s roles included Primary Teacher, Teaching Principal, Behaviour Support Teacher, Special Education Teacher and Developmental Guidance Officer.